-- 13.4 On examining the quantum of interest to be paid by the appellant to the respondent, we first examine the meaning of MCLR.
+- 14.3 Section 18(1) of the Act clearly specifies that if a promoter fails to give possession of a flat duly completed by the date specified, and if an allottee does not intend to withdraw from the project, then he shall be paid interest by the promoter for every month of delay till handing over of the possession at such rate as may be prescribed.
+We, therefore, hold that an allottee (respondent) is entitled for getting interest and/or compensation on account of delayed possession under the scheme of the Act of 2016. - 14.4 On examining the quantum of interest to be paid by the appellant to the respondent, we first examine the meaning of MCLR.
 The term MCLR stands for the Marginal Cost of Lending Rate, which is the minimum interest that a bank can lend at.
 The RBI introduced the MCLR methodology for fixing interest rate from 01.04.2016 and the MCLR replaced the base rate structure, which had been in place since July 2010.
 Banks review and publish MCLR's every month.
-Since the allottees of the Real Estate have to often take loan to supplement their savings before buying a property, the A.O.'s direction for interest at the rate of MCLR +1% is equitable and just for the reason that the home buyers when they receive an interest at the rate of MCLR +1% for the period of delayed possession, their cost of borrowing money from the bank, gets more or less off-set by the interest they get for the delayed possession. - 13.5 We have come across various orders of the Regulatory Authority as well as of the A. O. wherein they had granted interest at the rate of MCLR+1% per annum in case of delayed projects.
+Since the allottees of the Real Estate have to often take loan to supplement their savings before buying a property, the A.O.'s direction for interest at the rate of MCLR +1% is equitable and just for the reason that the home buyers when they receive an interest at the rate of MCLR +1% for the period of delayed possession, their cost of borrowing money from the bank, gets more or less off-set by the interest they get for the delayed possession. - 14.5 We have come across various orders of the Regulatory Authority as well as of the A. O. wherein they had granted interest at the rate of MCLR+1% per annum in case of delayed projects.
 This Tribunal had an occasion to examine the issue of rate of interest at MCLR+1% awarded by the Regulatory Authority in Appeal No. 295 of 2019 (U.P.
 Avas Vikas Parishad Vs. Devesh Kumar Tiwari) decided on 20.02.2020, in which the Tribunal had held as follows:-

-"We feel that this imbalance is on account of the fact that the buyer/allottee has much less bargaining power as compared to the seller in the real estate market and therefore the buyers/allottees have no choice but to sign on such "dotted line", "one sided, unfair and unreasonable" terms and conditions/Agreements.
-We are therefore of the view that the rate of MCLR +1%, as prescribed by the Government and as being ordered by the Regulatory Authority, be payable from the date of deposit of money in case the allottee wishes to withdraw from the project; and from the specified/expected date of possession in case the allottee wishes to stay in the project, would balance the equities and are just and fair and will fall within the term "interest at such rate as may be prescribed" as used in Sections 12, 18 & 19......"
+"We feel that this imbalance is on account of the fact that the buyer/allottee has much less bargaining power as compared to the seller in the real estate market and therefore the buyers/allottees have no choice but to sign on such "dotted line", sided. unfair and unreasonable" conditions/Agreements.
+We are therefore of the view that the rate of MCLR +1%, as prescribed by the Government and as being ordered by the Regulatory Authority, be payable from the date of deposit of money in case the allottee wishes to withdraw from the project; and from the specified/expected date of possession in case the allottee wishes to stay in the project, would balance the equities and are just and fair and will fall within the term "interest at such rate as may be prescribed" as used in Sections 12.
+18 & 19......"